learn-co-curriculum/java-mod-4-method-reference/README.md

 The lambda expression and the method reference both override the `accept` abstract method of functional interface `Consumer` by calling the `setBalance` instance method.

-## Instance Method Reference To A Parameter Object
+## Instance Method Reference of an Arbitrary Object of a Particular Type

-A method reference `o::instanceMethodName`  can replace a lambda expression that calls an instance method with the supplied parameters `(o, args) ->  o.instanceMethodName(args)`.
+A method reference `ClassName::instanceMethodName`  can replace a lambda expression that calls an instance method with the supplied parameters `(object, args) ->  object.instanceMethodName(args)`, where `ClassName` is the type of parameter `object`.
-The object reference `o` is passed into the lambda expression as a parameter.

 ```java
 import java.util.function.BiConsumer;